The Contractor (2022 film): Production

 The project was announced in May 2019 as Violence of Action, with Chris Pine set to star.

 In October, Ben Foster and Gillian Jacobs joined the cast.
 Filming started in October 2019 in the United States, and continued in Germany and Romania later in the year.
 The film is produced by Basil Iwanyk and Erica Lee from Thunder Road Films with Esther Hornstein co-producing.
 Executive producers includes 30WEST's Dan Friedkin, Micah Green and Dan Steinman, along with Pine, Jonathan Fuhrman, Tom Lassally and Josh Bratman.
 In November 2019, filming in Romania started for around eight weeks.
 By December 2019, Eddie Marsan, Nina Hoss, Amira Casar, Fares Fares and J. D. Pardo had joined the film.
 Filming wrapped by the end of 2019.

 In November 2021, it was reported that the film had been retitled The Contractor.

 Alex Belcher composed the film score.
 Sony Classical released the soundtrack.

 Release

-In February 2021, STXfilms acquired distribution rights to the film.
+In February 2021, STXfilms acquired U.S. distribution rights to the film.
 The movie was originally scheduled for release on December 10, 2021, but the release was delayed to March 18, 2022, and then to April 1, 2022.
-In February 2022, it was announced Paramount Pictures and Showtime acquired distribution rights to the film.
-Paramount will release the film in a simultaneous limited theatrical and premium video-on demand release, with the film coming to Paramount+ and Showtime later in the year.
+In February 2022, it was announced Paramount Pictures and Showtime acquired U.S. distribution rights to the film from STX.
+Paramount released the film in a simultaneous limited theatrical and premium video-on demand release on April 1, 2022, with the film coming to Paramount+ and Showtime later in the year.
 The rights for the film were put in bankruptcy on March 22, 2022, with Migration, LLC now owning all worldwide rights to the film excluding United States.

-The film debuted on Prime Video in select countries on the same day as the U.S. premiere.
+The film debuted on Prime Video in select international territories as an Amazon Original.